GREGORIOHDD/Robotank/index.md

 construct();
 ```

+#

-The top of the vehicle is printed seperately from the body and can be snapped into place after all the internal wiring has been completed.
+The top of the vehicle is printed separately from the body and can be snapped into place after all the internal wiring has been completed.
 The motor controller is then mounted to the top.

 ![Vehicle Top](images/vehicle_top.jpg)